joelewis101/candires/README.md

 The `archive/` folder contains previous iterations of models, scripts.
 These are by no means guaranteed to run.

+There are also:

-There is also a 3 state hmm model with support for censored states.
+  * A 3 state hmm model with support for censored states.
 This wasn't included in the final analysis but the model file is `himm3_v2.stan` and can be fit with `fit_stan_3s_markov_mods.qmd`

+  * A MIC regression model that uses a more complex within-particiapnt correlation `gp_model.stan` that is fit with `fit_stan_gp_mic_mods.qmd` and is described in `candires_gp_model.qmd`